cofenberg/unrimp/README.md

 	- Support for reusable shader pieces
 	- Material inheritance for materials which should share common properties, but differ in other properties
 	- Using [MojoShader](https://icculus.org/mojoshader/) as shader preprocessor so the resulting shader source codes are compact and easy to debug
-	- Asyncrounous pipeline state compilation, including a fallback system to reduce visual artefacts in case of pipeline cache misses
+	- Asynchronous pipeline state compilation, including a fallback system to reduce visual artifacts in case of pipeline cache misses
-- Compositor: Setup your overal rendering flow without a single line of C++ source code
+- Compositor: Setup your overall rendering flow without a single line of C++ source code
 	- The compositor is using the material blueprint system, meaning compact C++ implementation while offering mighty possibilities
 	- Using [Reversed-Z](https://developer.nvidia.com/content/depth-precision-visualized) for improved depth buffer precision to reduce z-fighting
 	- Using camera relative rendering for rendering large scale scenes without jittering/wobbling